-The Citizens Police Academy is a 10-week program sponsored by Shaker's Police and Fire Departments, open to Shaker Heights residents and those who work in the City full-time.
+The Citizens Police Academy is a 10-week program sponsored by Shaker’s Police Department, open to Shaker Heights residents and those who work in the City full-time.
+Classes are held Thursday evenings from 7-10 pm.
 The course is intended to raise citizen awareness of police procedures and programs.
 Students are provided with all necessary materials and there is no fee for the course.

 The course is conducted by Shaker Heights police officers.
-The weekly three-hour sessions cover topics such as criminal investigation, response to threats, K-9 Unit, and tactics.
 Classroom lectures and field visits help participants better understand the pressures, complexities, and operations of police work.
 Class size is limited to approximately 18 students to ensure an active dialogue with the police officers.

-Participating in the program will teach you the following things:
+Participating in the program will provide a better understanding of the following: